Marine Heatwaves

 Developed by oceanographers from NOAA Fisheries' Southwest Fisheries Science Center as an experimental tool for natural resource managers, the California Current MHW Tracker is a program designed to understand, describe, and provide a historical context for the 2014-16 blob.
 It also produces a range of indices that could help forecast or predict future MHWs expected to impact the CA coast.
 (NOAA Integrated Ecosystem Assessment) - Marine Heatwave Monitoring and Forecast

 Developed by oceanographers from NOAA/NCEP Climate Prediction Center, the webpage provides an overview on the marine heatwave diagnostics based on observational data and marine heatwave forecast based on NMME/CFSv2.
-(NOAA/NCEP Climate Prediction Center) - So What are Marine Heatwaves?
+(NOAA/NCEP Climate Prediction Center) - Marine Heatwaves Organization

 From the Marine Heatwaves International Working Group which is dedicated to understanding marine heatwaves: their physical drivers, climatological properties, and ecological impacts.
 The webpage summarizes their research. (marineheatwaves.org) - California's Marine Heatwaves FAQ